JM 18x60 - jajka bez pudełka/cena za parę

 - They are highly resistant to demagnetization by external magnetic field,

-- Key role in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical equipment or other highly developed apparatuses.
+- Significant importance in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical devices or very advanced devices.

 Disadvantages of neodymium magnets: